UMAprotocol/docs/docs/tutorials/mint-farm-yusdbtc.md

 :::danger

-Supplying _only_ `USDC` to the pool is very dangeorus and is not recommended, because you are essentially buying `uUSDrBTC` on the open market.
-You should avoid this because `uUSDrBTC` will be worth
+Supplying _only_ `USDC` to the pool will result in auto-purchasing `uUSD` at the current price.
+This means you are market-buying `uUSDrBTC`, so be mindful of the trading price of `uUSDrBTC` before doing this.
-$1 by the time of expiry and you will lose money if you are buying `uUSDrBTC` above $1.

 :::

 By supplying liquidity to the `uUSDrBTC/USDC` Balancer pool, you have the opportunity to earn `BAL`, `REN` and `UMA` tokens.
-The `UMA` token distribution is governed by the experimental [UMA liquidity mining program](https://medium.com/uma-project/uma-announcing-the-yield-dollar-on-renbtc-440a1ed0c5d5).
+The `UMA` token distribution is governed by the experimental UMA liquidity mining program.
+Read about this liquidity mining program [here](https://medium.com/uma-project/uma-announcing-the-yield-dollar-on-renbtc-440a1ed0c5d5).

 Head to the `uUSDrBTC/USDC` [pool](https://pools.balancer.exchange/#/pool/0x7aa7305838d858f7089f86fc136d0816baacb0d8/) and click on the "Add Liquidity" button.
 You’ll